Plymouth Municipal Court

 Deposits may be made in person at the:

-Municipal Court Clerk’s Office in City Hall, 128 Smith St., Room 204: M-T-TH-F Noon – 3 PM and W 11 AM – 3 PM.
-Payments may also be made in the Police Department lobby M-F 7 AM – 4 PM (exact amount only).
+Municipal Court Clerk’s Office in City Hall, 128 Smith St., Room 204: Monday, Tuesday, Thursday, and Friday from Noon – 3 PM and Wednesday 11 AM – 3 PM.
+Payments may also be made in the Police Department lobby Monday – Friday 7 AM – 4 PM.
 There is a drop box for payments if staff is not available.
-The City Clerk’s Office will also accept payments in the exact amount M-F 7:30 AM – 4 PM.

 City of Plymouth Municipal Court, 128 Smith St., PO Box 107, Plymouth, WI 53073 (Make checks payable to Plymouth Municipal Court)